Remote education provision: information for parents

 For details of what to expect where individual pupils are self-isolating, please see the final section of this page.

-The Remote Curriculum: What is taught to pupils at home:
+The Remote Curriculum: What is taught to my children at home?

 Will my child be taught broadly the same curriculum as they would if they were in school?